Graduate Application Frequently Asked Questions

 - Statement of purpose (a letter from you that outlines how you see participation in the program advancing your professional goals)

 - Official GRE scores (resident program only)

-- Official transcripts should be mailed directly to the Graduate School
+- Official transcripts should be mailed directly to the University of Missouri's Graduate Studies.

 - Letters of recommendation, resumes, statement of purpose, and GRE/GMAT scores (if applicable) can be sent directly to the department to the Director of Graduate Studies, PFP, 239 Stanley Hall, Columbia MO 65211.

 We offer 3 different master’s programs.
 The answer depends on the program: